 Chesney seems to be the only one in the Battersby-Brown-Stape-Fishwick household with his head screwed on straight about this one.
 He summarized the situation very well: “you’re conning your employers, abusing people’s trust” to John.
 And to Fiz, “you’re a bigger idiot than I thought you were.”

-Even Schmeichel seems to have decided that schmuck John can fend for himself when it comes to the jilted husband and ex-con who believes Stape is Fishwick.
-When the guy first came to the door, with only Chesney there, Schmeichel growled and buddy backed off.
-When Mr. Ex-Con was in the house threatening John, Schmeichel just watched it all.
+Even Schmeichel seems to have decided that schmuck John can fend for himself.
+The jilted husband and ex-con who believes Stape is Fishwick is looking for vengeance.
+When he first came to the door, with only Chesney home, Schmeichel growled and buddy backed off.
+But when Mr. Ex-Con was in the house threatening John, Schmeichel just watched it all.

 And in honour of today being Mother’s Day, I have to ask: what is Sunita doing?
 Why would she think for one second that taking those constantly wired kids to the shop was a reasonable thing to do?
 I’ve come to dread seeing those children on the screen.